© 2019 All rights Reserved

-Finally, a successful replication is “simply” getting a statistically significant result in the same direction as the original claim.
-But “simply” hides a lot: see FAQ & post on high-quality replications.
+Finally, a successful replication, for us and all of SCORE, is “simply” getting a statistically significant result in the same direction as the original claim.
+(See “What is a High Quality Replication” below.)

 Take a look at our Recommended Reading to learn more about replication.

 Short answer: A good-faith, high-power attempt to reproduce a previously-observed finding.

 Slightly longer answer: A good-faith attempt to reproduce a previously-observed finding with a sample large enough to find the effect if there.

 For history of our evolving definition, and further details, read our long post about High Quality Replication!

 The advent of the internet has made it possible for large numbers of people to contribute to a collective project in a timely manner.
 Wikipedia is one of the most famous examples.
 Website product reviews, community news sites, and prediction markets are other types of crowdsourcing.
 The power of crowdsourcing builds on the wisdom of crowds, which has been shown to be more effective in producing the true answer in comparison to an elite group.
 Particularly, when knowledge is widely distributed and hard to locate, crowdsourcing has been shown to be surprisingly effective.

 Yes!
 Our project is being conducted in the spirit of open science and transparency, and therefore de-identified data will be published when the project concludes.
 We are also pre-registering our work with the Center for Open Science.

 As for what we do with personally identifying data, we do cover this information in the informed consent details available on the registration page: https://predict.replicationmarkets.com/main/#!/users/register